laurenskz/lighthouse2/docs/PBRT_support.md

 - Overall, scenes look much duller, darker, and less detailed than their online renderers.
 Look at the kitchen scene and breakfast room from Benedikt Bitterli, or the glass of water splashing.
 The last one even has a black background towards the edges, which is totally not the case in the images on the website.
 - The directional light - despite seeming implemented properly - massively overbrightens everything (see lamp scene).

+## Update after rebase on top of master:
+- Darker reflection on flipped normals is fixed
+- Dark indoor scenes seem fixed, to a certain extent.
+- The "always working" coffee machine scene is now broken, way too dark.
+- Indoor scenes seem too light on unlit surfaces.
+As if a light vector got flipped somewhere.
+- Overbrightening in the lamp scene seems gone now.
+But the light-direction issue seems to rear its head here as well.

 ## Windows bugs
 - CUDA Kernel assertions do not compile in debug mode (except with #define NDEBUG, defeating the purpose).
 - Compile-time sanity checks are disabled thanks to broken templated type aliases.